arpajus/01-css-methods/README.md

 01-margin-and-padding-1: An excercise to play with margin and padding.
 02-margin-and-padding-2: Another excercise to play with margin and padding and in this case, with display.
 01-flex-center: Basic excercise on how to center a div.
-02-flex-header: Basix excercise that shows how to flex a header.
+02-flex-header: Basic excercise that shows how to flex a header.
+03-flex-header2: Here you can see how to a container element can contain another container element that can contain another container element and so on.